Oklahoma routs Texas 16-1 in WCWS championship series opener - WHIZ News

 OKLAHOMA CITY (AP) — Jocelyn Alo and Tiare Jennings fueled Oklahoma’s record-setting offensive burst to help the Sooners move a victory away from successfully defending their Women’s College World Series title.

+“People want to watch us play,” Alo said.
+“They love to watch us play.
+They love to watch us dominate.
+I think it’s super cool.
+It’s only going to get better from here.”

+Alo set a single-game World Series mark with five runs and now has set the single-series record for runs scored with 11.
+She went 3-for-3 and increased her batting average to a nation-leading .527.

 Alo and Jennings each have five home runs in the World Series, surpassing the single-series record of four set by several players, including Alo last year.
-Alo increased her career Division I homer record to 122, and Jennings drove in six runs to set a record for RBIs in a series with 15.
+Alo increased her career Division I homer record to 122, and Jennings drove in five runs to set a record for RBIs in a series with 14.

 The teams will meet again Thursday in Game 2, with Oklahoma in position to win its sixth national title.
 Texas (47-21-1) need a win to stay alive.
 The Longhorns have won six elimination games since the start of the NCAA tournament.